nasa-jpl-memex/memex-explorer/docs/source/dev_guide.rst

 Setting up Memex Explorer
 *************************

-   To setup your machine, you will need Anaconda or Miniconda installed.
+   To set up your machine, you will need Anaconda or Miniconda installed.
 Miniconda is a minimal Anaconda installation that bootstraps conda and Python on any operating system.
 Install `Anaconda <http://continuum.io/downloads>`_ or `Miniconda <http://conda.pydata.org/miniconda.html>`_ from their respective sites.

    Memex Explorer requires conda, either from Miniconda or Anaconda.